Peter Konz*, C, Wisconsin

 William Vlachos, C, Alabama

-Height: 6-1.
-Weight: 294.
-Projected 40 Time: 5.13.
-Projected Round (2012): 2-3.
-12/5/11: Vlachos has had an overall strong season.
-The senior has led a powerful interior running game for Alabama, but he struggled against LSU and its speedy interior linemen.
-However, Vlachos looks like a solid pick who will be able to play quickly in the NFL.
+Vlachos had an overall strong season.
+The senior led a powerful interior running game for Alabama, but he struggled against LSU and its speedy interior linemen.
+Vlachos did not perform well against the top prospects at the Senior Bowl either.

 8/20/11: William Vlachos has been a two-year starter for the Crimson Tide, and in that time he has been a key factor in the Tide's strong ground game with running backs Mark Ingram and Trent Richardson.
 Vlachos is good at pulling and hitting blocks in space.
 He should have another solid season blocking for Richardson, and that should keep Vlachos in the second or third round.